- Take 5, relax and enjoy a read...

 Great Walks

-Three of New Zealand’s nine Great Walks are situated close to Te Anau.
+Three of New Zealand’s nine Great Walks are situated close to our Te Anau motel.
 Two of the Great Walks start at Lake Te Anau plus there are plenty of local Te Anau walks.

 Great Walks